Making a Will in Victoria

 The Wills Act 1997 sets out the main requirements for making a will in Victoria.
 The person who makes a will is known as a testator.

 Making a will in Victoria requires the testator to be over the age of 18 and have the required mental capacity.
 If you are under 18 and married, you can also make a will.
 Wills must be in writing and must be witnessed by at least two people, who should also sign each page of the will using the same pen as you.

 Making a will in Victoria that matches your intentions is not as easy as it sounds and may require very precise language.
 Wills no longer need to be registered in Victoria, so once you have one made, you should keep a copy in a secure place (for example, in a safety deposit box with a bank) and keep another copy with the solicitor who drafted it or the executor listed in the will.
-You can also deposit the will with the Victorian Will Bank.
+You can also deposit the will with the State Trustees.